operator-framework/enhancements/enhancements/olm-deletes-operands.md

 The purpose of this enhancement is to outline how the [Operator Lifecycle Manager (OLM)][olm] can let operator users opt-in to the cleanup of their operator workloads, which would be cleaned up upon the uninstallation of their operator.
 Specifically when uninstalling an operator, OLM would delete all CustomResource (CR) objects (operands) managed by an operator so that the operator can be triggered to clean up all the resources associated with its CRs via [Finalizers][finalizers].

+Since deleting resources from the cluster can result in unrecoverable data loss for users, OLM needs to be extremely careful in cleaning up operands.
+Only under certain conditions should OLM attempt to cleanup operators.

 ## Motivation

 ### Resource model and cleanup